-Some customers may find that Umbrella isn't working as expected even though they are pointing their DNS to our Resolvers.
+Some customers may find that Umbrella isn't working as expected even though they are pointing their DNS to Umbrella's resolvers.

-Many ISPs (Internet Service Providers) can use a type of DNS hijacking to take control over a user's DNS requests.
+Many Internet service providers (ISPs) can use a type of DNS hijacking to take control over a user's DNS requests.
 The reasons for this can vary, but it's often for collecting statistics and to return ads when users access an unknown domain and sometimes for content filtering reasons.
 Some governments use DNS hijacking for censorship, redirecting users to government-authorized sites.

 How to check if your DNS requests are reaching Umbrella

-- If you are pointing your DNS to your DCs, please ensure that the forwarder settings of your DCs are configured to point to Umbrella
+- If you are pointing your DNS to your internal DNS servers, please ensure that the forwarder settings of your DNS servers are configured to point to Umbrella.

-- To test your computer to see if it's using OpenDNS, navigate to: http://welcome.opendns.com - If you do not see a successful message, it's possible that your ISP could be intercepting your DNS traffic.
+- To test your computer to see if it's using Umbrella, navigate to: https://welcome.umbrella.com/.
+If you do not see a successful message, it's possible that your ISP could be intercepting your DNS traffic.

-- Use the following Tool and run the 'Extended Test' to check which DNS revolvers you are using: https://dnsleaktest.com:
+- Use the following tool and run the "Extended Test" to check which DNS revolvers you are using: https://www.dnsleaktest.com/.

-- This following is an example of a 'bad', not working scenario where DNS is being Hijacked/Intercepted by the ISP:
+- This following is an example of a 'bad', non-working scenario where DNS is being hijacked / intercepted by the ISP.

 If you find that your ISP is hijacking your DNS queries, please reach out to the ISPs technical support team who will be able to assist you further with disabling any DNS redirection on your router/modem.
 As the DNS redirection is happening before the request reaches Umbrella, this falls outside of our support scope.

-After you have resolved this with your ISP, you can visit http://www.opendns.com/welcome/ again to test whether or not you are using Umbrella.
-If you are still facing issues after speaking with your ISP, please reach out to our support team who will be able to assist further.
+After you have resolved this with your ISP, you can visit https://welcome.umbrella.com/ again to test whether or not you are using Umbrella.
+If you are still facing issues after speaking with your ISP, please reach out to our support team who will try to assist.